Seismic Design Code Compliance

 From a 25-story coastal high-rise project

-Issue: The drawing states the project is based on the "2021 International Building Code" but specifies that "Seismic loads are based on the American Society of Civil Engineers ASCE 7-10."
+Issue: The drawing states the project is based on the "2021 International Building Code" but specifies that "Seismic loads are based on the 2010 edition of the IBC-referenced structural loads standard."

-Impact: The 2021 IBC requires ASCE 7-16, not ASCE 7-10.
+Impact: The 2021 IBC requires the 2016 edition, not the 2010 edition.
 This would require complete re-analysis of the seismic force-resisting system—potentially months of delay and hundreds of thousands of dollars in redesign costs.

 Catch Seismic Code Conflicts Before Permit Rejection